Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 Obverse

-The obverse side of the 1 oz.
-UK Queen's Beasts Silver bullion coin is the portrait of Queen Elizabeth II.
+The obverse side of the 2 oz Queen's Beasts Silver bullion coin displays the portrait of Queen Elizabeth II, designed by Jody Clark.

-The phrases have been used regularly on coinage since the 16th century.
+• (stands for "Fidei Defensor," which is a Latin title that translates into "Defender of the Faith") The phrases have been used regularly on British coinage since the 16th century.

-Issued as legal tender, the Silver bullion coin is guaranteed by the Government of the United Kingdom.
+Issued as legal tender, the bullion coin is guaranteed by the Government of the United Kingdom and is Tax-exempt from Capital Gains for "U.K. residents" due to the coins' status.

 Obverse photo provided courtesy of the Royal Mint